Amsterdam has a number of international coach (bus) services which can take you around Europe.

 Antwerp, Brussels, Bruges and Gent (Belgium)

-Lille, Paris, Dijon, Lens, Nancy and Lyon (France)
+Lille, Paris, Dijon, Metz, Nancy and Lyon (France)

 Prague (Czech Republic)

 Flixbus also sells domestic bus tickets for journeys between various Dutch cities from €3.

 Flixbus uses a fleet of modern buses with comfortable seating (78cm/31″ pitch), power sockets and free WiFi.
 Drinks and snacks are available for purchase on board.

 Ticketed passengers are able to bring 1 case with maximum weight of 20kg (80 x 50 x 30cm) plus one piece of hand luggage (max 7kg, 42 x 30 x 18cm).
 UK routes allow 2 cases; from other countries a second case can be added during the booking process for an extra fee.

 The main Flixbus stop in Amsterdam is just outside Amsterdam Sloterdijk station (at Piarcoplein, 1043 DW Amsterdam).
 Flixbus has a small ticket office there.

 Flixbus also operates from Amsterdam Bijlmer-ArenA station and Amsterdam Schiphol airport.
 See more details on other Flixbus routes/stops.

 BlaBlaCar Bus in Amsterdam

 BlaBlaCar Bus (formerly known as Ouibus and iDBUS) is a European coach (bus) company which offers international services to and from Amsterdam.
 Book your BlaBlaCar Bus tickets (via Omio) here